AnshikaPrashanth/salaryfy/README.md

-# Salaryfy.io 💰 – AI-Powered Financial Awareness Platform
+# Salaryfy.io 💰 –  Financial Awareness Platform

 Salaryfy.io is a modern, responsive web application built with **React** to empower individuals with financial clarity.
 It provides **tools, calculators, and educational resources** to help users understand their **salary, taxes, and investments** with transparency and ease.